 One easy way to keep your bed made and looking good is to invest in easy-to-maintain bedding.
 These days, you can find wrinkle-free sheets that help make your sheets and bedding look and feel better, all without having to iron them out for the best results.
 Best of all, they’re often quite affordable and with plenty of options to choose from.

-Our individual households love London Fog bamboo microfiber sheets, which you can find the cheapest at Sam’s Club when available, and they might be found sometimes at Target, Amazon, and a few other stores when available.
+Our individual households love London Fog bamboo microfiber sheets.
+You can find the cheapest at Sam’s Club when available, and they might be found sometimes at Target, Amazon, and a few other stores when available.

-In fact, they’re the only ones I’ll even bother with, even though they’re not the most expensive or luxurious out there, and are on a little on the thin side.
+In fact, they’re the only ones I’ll even bother with, even though they’re not the most expensive or luxurious out there and are on a little on the thin side.
 We love that they’re smooth, extra-soft, wrinkle-free, are cooling when they need to be, and warm-ish when need be.
-They’re also highly durable, don’t pill, and I never see any staining.
+They’re highly durable, don’t pill, and I never see any staining.
 We also find that they’re cooling when it’s warm out, which isn’t uncommon for bamboo-based fabrics.

-I had been on the same set for over 3 years until recently and never had a problem washing them, which I can hardly say for most other brands I’ve tried.
+I had been on the same set for over three years until recently and never had a problem washing them, which I can hardly say for most other brands I’ve tried.
 As long you don’t need super-thick sheets, then they can be great for those who want low-maintenance bedding as well as other bamboo or wrinkle-free types of sheets.

 2. Aim for a style that you love.